Schengen visa 5 years (multi-entry)

 What are the requirements for the 5-year Schengen visa?

-Applicants must have obtained and properly used a two-year multiple-entry visa within the last three years.
-Additionally, a current passport, proof of travel purpose, previous visas, health insurance, and a compelling letter explaining the need for multiple entries are required.
+Applicants must have obtained and properly used a two-year multiple-entry visa within the past three years.
+In addition, a current passport, proof of travel purpose, previous visas, health insurance, and a compelling letter explaining the need for multiple entries are required.

 How long can you stay in the Schengen area with a 5-year visa?